mayureshw/feeds2mail/README.md

 specifying txtregex property to filter a busy feed to retain only the articles of your interest.
 (All properties are described in the later sections below.)

+The youtube feed items carry the video duration in the subject line (using yt-dlp package) of the email.
+This may help in deciding whether to view the item now or at leisure later.

 # System Requirements:

 - python3 is required